Peer Training & Continuing Education Program

 • One LGBTQ+ specific training

-Peers who complete the training can apply to become OHA Traditional Health Workers (THW) as Peer Support Specialists (PSS) for Adult Mental Health.
-Find the OHA’s Traditional Health Worker FAQ here.
+Our 40-hour job training program is an Oregon Health Authority (OHA) approved PSS training for Adults in Mental Health.
+NAMI Multnomah developed the peer training curriculum in collaboration with Cascadia Health and other community collaborators.
+Peers who complete the training can apply to become OHA Traditional Health Workers (THW) as Peer Support Specialists for Adult Mental Health.
+Find the OHA’s Traditional Health Worker FAQs here.

 Training Requirements:

-• Identify as a peer, defined as a self-identified person currently or formerly receiving mental health services.
+• Identify as a peer (a self-identified person currently or formerly receiving mental health services).

 • Be at least 18 years of age.

-• Not be listed on the Medicaid provider exclusion list.
+• Not be listed on the Medicare provider exclusion list.

-• Other requirements may apply; see application for details.
+• Other requirements may apply; see specific application for details.

 Application Process